The Mercy Seat (play): New York

 The Mercy Seat premiered Off-Broadway at the Acorn Theatre in an MCC Theater production on December 18, 2002 and closed on January 15, 2003.
 Directed by LaBute, the cast starred Liev Schreiber and Sigourney Weaver.

 It was both a commercial and critical success (it sold out for the length of its run).

 The play, which "requires almost a nonstop output of high-octane emotion," was an emotionally draining experience for Weaver and Schreiber.
 Weaver (who had already appeared in the 9/11-themed play The Guys) admitted that "It takes its toll....It's hard to be that rough to each other, it's hard to be those characters, and it's hard to be that rough to the world situation....But I must say, as well as shocking, [the play] was funny.
 And necessary."
 Schreiber, who stepped in to play Ben after frequent LaBute collaborator Aaron Eckhart proved unavailable, was deeply affected by his character's flaws, saying, "Doing this part, I feel, well, shadier.
 Not that I'm doing anything shady.
 It's like trying to shake off an itch that's not really there."

 London

 The Mercy Seat was produced at the Almeida Theatre in November 2003, directed by Michael Attenborough, with Sinead Cusack and John Hannah.

 Lima

-The Mercy Seat was performed in Lima, Perú during June 2008, in a Spanish translation entitled Misericordia, starring Mónica Sánchez and Gonzalo Molina.
+The Mercy Seat was performed in Lima, Peru, during June 2008, in a Spanish translation entitled Misericordia, starring Mónica Sánchez and Gonzalo Molina.